cephasteom/zen-docs/docs/tutorial/intro.md

 Nice.
 So what does it all mean?
 ## Time and the `t` variable

 Zen provides you with the variable `t` to represent time.
-This increments 32 times per cycle.
+This increments `q` times per cycle.

 Zen uses the concept of *streams* to represent the movement of an object through space.